maniacs-oss/snackis/snabel.md

 ```

 ### Lambdas
-Wrapping code in braces instead of parentheses pushes a pointer to the compiled expression on the stack.
+Wrapping code in braces pushes a pointer to the compiled expression on the stack.
 Lambdas may be exited early by calling ```return```, everything on the stack at the point of return is pushed on the outer stack.
 Use ```recall``` to call the current lambda recursively.

 ```
 > {1 2 +}